 On any crane, the weight capacity limits should be checked before using and you should be aware of the safety devices that all cranes have.
 There are two kinds of devices -general Safety Devices and operational safety devices.
 General devices include bells and warning lights.
 Operational Safety Devices monitor and control the handling capacity of the Crane and include overload Indicators, emergency stop buttons and limit switches.

 Now you are ready to rig the load.

 Being completely prepared mentally physically and emotionally to operate a crane is essential.
 Before you are ready to rig the load there are a number of steps that need to be undertaken.
 Do you take these steps lightly - your own safety and the safety of your co-workers depend on it.

 About Us: Jib Crane Design, Manufacturer & Distributor

-Smart-rig Cranes is a leader in the design, manufacture and sales of small, portable rigging cranes.
+Smart-rig Cranes is a leader in the design, manufacture and sales of Mini Crane Lift Equipment.
 We are focused on producing quality, portable & versatile materials handling equipment that delivers the productivity, return on investment and cost-effectiveness that today's value-conscious customers expect.
 We service industries that require dynamic lifting solutions with cost effeciency, portability and durability in mind.

 We think green.
 We continuously develop environmentally sound ways to make the eco-friendly products customers want.